 It’s a really hearty dish and we packed in extra vegetables too – courgette and aubergine just to feel an extra bit virtuous!
 You can also add more chillis or none at all – it’s entirely up to you and your taste buds.
 The coconut milk adds a delicious creaminess to it.

-You can serve it with rice or just with lovely warm naan breads and it’s great for freezing too.
-An all round fab dish.
+You can serve it with rice or just with lovely warm naan bread and it’s great for freezing too.
+An all-around fab dish.

 - ½ medium butternut squash peeled, cubed (approx. 500 g)

 - 3 medium chicken breasts skinless, diced

 - 180 ml chicken/vegetable stock hot